knamost/knamost/README.md

 ``knowledge? ★ ᶻ 𝘇 𐰁``

-I had no one to teach me, so I was self-taught and learned a lot, but I feel I didn't learn enough.
-Now I'm trying to figure out something new to do, and even though I'm just starting on github, I have the experience to be able to publish a decent repository.
+I had no one to teach me, so I am self-taught and have learned a lot, but I feel I didn't learn enough.
+Now I'm trying to figure out something new to do.

 ``╰﹒bye bye, 🍓﹗``